chibisov/drf-extensions/README.md

 ## Requirements

 * Tested for python 2.7 and 3.4, 3.5 versions
-* Tested for releases of Django Rest Framework from 3.1.x to 3.5.3 versions
+* Tested for releases of Django Rest Framework latest versions
-* Tested for Django from 1.8 to 1.10 versions
+* Tested for Django from 1.11 to 2.0 versions

 ## Installation: